 Select the desired transcript variant for the gene of interest.

-Click on the gene symbol next to the transcript variant of interest (the symbol of the previously selected transcript will be in a black box).
+Click on the gene symbol next to the transcript variant of interest (the symbol of the previously selected transcript will be in a dark box).

 Under the Sequence and Links to Tools and Databases banner, click the Genomic Sequence link.